WeileiZeng/tutorial/AP-CS-Java/README.md

   * here is [a list of commmand for terminal/shell, emacs, and Java](https://github.com/WeileiZeng/tutorial/blob/master/shell.md)
   * TODO: more practice in the shell.
 Use this list [codingbat](https://docs.google.com/document/d/1ONgqQWeyVfD3MT-E1elMnFJANEe-7NlmRjYd1myhlsk/edit)

+* Week 4 plan
+  * more practice on coding bat and in shell as well
+  * next chapter, and again practice